Learn and Make the Fair Fit Dress - Using the Fair Fit Pattern to Understand Fit and Create Design Customization

 In our last in person workshop, people who started sewing with me in January 2017 starting with Beginners Sewing made the top.
 And guess what?
 They all finished it, and happily sewed it without confusion.
 It was because they had not built up barriers or thought forms as to how or why they could potentially fail- they just approached it as another learning endeavor and project that they would take one step at a time.

-Shells was approaching this from a fashion perspective, but also as a way to grow in her sewing.
-And as I share with my students, its a good idea to make everything twice, and I hope with a second iteration that she will be able to perfect her skills, fit, and draping as she develops the muscle memory and coordination skills that the pattern makes you practice.
+Shells was brave to try something so different as a way to grow in her sewing.
+And as I share with my students, it's a good idea to make everything twice, and I hope with a second iteration that she will be able to perfect her skills, fit, and draping as she develops the muscle memory and coordination skills that the pattern makes you practice.

 The Raw Edges